DataDog/integrations-extras/twingate/README.md

   --restart=unless-stopped \
   $(docker run --help | grep -- --pull >/dev/null && echo "--pull=always") twingate/connector:1
 ```
-Note: The Twingate Connector container needs to be recreated to add the additional label
+**Note**: The Twingate Connector container needs to be recreated to add the new label

 ### Twingate Analytics Dashboard
 1. Go to the Datadog [Dashboard List][12].